markusjwetzel/laravel-datamapper/README.md

 ### Presenters

-This package has a built-in presenters package.
-Check out the [Presenters](https://github.com/ProAI/laravel-datamapper/wiki/Presenters) page in the wiki for more information.
+This package can be extended by the Laravel Datamapper Presenter package.
+Check out the [Laravel Datamapper Presenter](https://github.com/ProAI/laravel-datamapper-presenter) readme for more information.

 ## Support